ezEngine/docs/docs/runtime/world/game-objects.md

 The chapter about [object lifetime](object-lifetime.md) explains this in more detail.

-Components can also [reference objects (TODO)](../../scenes/object-references.md) from their properties.
+Components can also [reference objects](../../scenes/object-references.md) from their properties.
 These references are also based on handles.

 ## Tags